Merkel: Coronavirus infections could hit 19,200 a day in Germany - Bild

-BERLIN, Sept 28 (Reuters) - German Chancellor Angela Merkel told the leadership of her party on Monday that coronavirus infections could hit 19,200 per day in the country if the current trend continues but stressed that the economy must be kept running, Bild newspaper reported.
+BERLIN (Reuters) - Chancellor Angela Merkel told the leadership of her party on Monday that coronavirus infections could hit 19,200 per day in Germany if the current trend continues but stressed that the economy must be kept running, Bild newspaper reported.

+Infections have been generally rising in Germany for weeks.
+Data from the Robert Koch Institute (RKI) for infectious diseases showed the number of confirmed coronavirus cases in Germany increased by 1,192 on Monday compared to Sunday.

+“If the trend continues as it is now, we’ll have 19,200 infections a day.
+That’s like in other countries,” Merkel told a videoconference of the leadership of her Christian Democrats (CDU), Bild said.

 Reporting by Michelle Adair; Editing by Maria Sheahan